 - Be comprehensive, but concise and specific. ["I believe flexibility is one of my performance strengths.
 This is demonstrated in the way I handled the constantly changing priorities during Fiscal Close in June."]

 - Be as objective, honest, and realistic as possible.
-Employees have a tendency to rate themselves consistently lower than their supervisors rate them.

 Writing it down and putting it all together